nlharri/udacity-tensorflow-free-course/README.md

 ## Useful Terms

+* **Neural Networks**: A neural network is a network or circuit of neurons, or in a modern sense, an artificial neural network, composed of artificial neurons or nodes.[1]
+Thus a neural network is either a biological neural network, made up of real biological neurons, or an artificial neural network, for solving artificial intelligence (AI) problems.
+The connections of the biological neuron are modeled as weights.
+A positive weight reflects an excitatory connection, while negative values mean inhibitory connections.
+All inputs are modified by a weight and summed.
+This activity is referred as a linear combination.
+Finally, an activation function controls the amplitude of the output.
+For example, an acceptable range of output is usually between 0 and 1, or it could be −1 and 1.
+Unlike von Neumann model computations, artificial neural networks do not separate memory and processing and operate via the flow of signals through the net connections, somewhat akin to biological networks.
+These artificial networks may be used for predictive modeling, adaptive control and applications where they can be trained via a dataset.
+Self-learning resulting from experience can occur within networks, which can derive conclusions from a complex and seemingly unrelated set of information.
 * **Feature**: The input(s) to our model
 * **Examples**: An input/output pair used for training
 * **Labels**: The output of the model